m11nh/ISTQB-Foundations-Notes/notes.md

 The strictness of each review process increases from left to right.

 #### Informal Review
-Review process not based on a formal process used to detect potential defects.
+Review process not based on a formal process, used to detect potential defects.

 #### Walkthrough
 Going through the product with the product **author** to find defects, improve software product, and evaluate conformance to standards and specifications.